HimanshuDorbi/CRUD-App/README.md

 ```

-Before running the server and react appp, please setup mongodb connection from mongodb compass
+Before running the server and react app, please setup Mongodb connection from Mongodb compass

-# go to mongodb compass and paste
+# go to MongoDB compass and paste
 ```
 mongodb://localhost:27017/crud-app
 ```
-and connect.
+and click Connect.

 ## Now run the server and react app by command

 ```
 npm start
 ```
-tip(use split terminal to see both running)
+tip(use the split terminal to see both running...)